 Electroencephalographic monitoring is a diagnostic tool used to gather and compare brain waves data to other data points.
 Data such as video or EEG measures taken over a period of time can be synchronized.
 This process can be used in diagnosing and monitoring epilepsy or monitoring shared behavioral and brain dynamics.
 It can also be used to understand sleep disorders, cerebrovascular disease, psychiatric conditions, and movement disorders.
 It is also used in intensive care, operating and emergency departments of health care institutions.

-EEG Monitoring FAQs
+EEG Monitoring FAQ’s

 What is EEG Monitoring?

-Electroencephalographic (EEG) monitoring is a process where standard EEG data or an EEG recording are synchronized with data of different nature (movement, heartbeat, eye-tracking, facial expressions, video etc.) to diagnose and understand certain disorders or healing processes.
+Electroencephalographic (EEG) monitoring is a process where standard EEG data or an EEG recording are synchronized with data of different natures (movement, heartbeat, eye-tracking, facial expressions, video, etc.) to diagnose and understand certain disorders or healing processes.
 Some types of EEG monitoring include EEG with video monitoring and long term EEG monitoring.
 EEG monitoring is used for seizure detection and understanding sleep disorders.
 Intensive care unit (ICU) EEG monitoring is used in hospitals, and EEG monitoring is used in operating and emergency departments.

 What Does an EEG Monitor?